hibernate/hibernate-search/README.md

     > mvn integration-test -pl elasticsearch -Dtest.elasticsearch.host.provided=true -Dtest.elasticsearch.host.url=<The full URL of your Elasticsearch endpoint> -Dtest.elasticsearch.host.aws.access_key=<Your access key> -Dtest.elasticsearch.host.aws.secret_key=<Your secret key> -Dtest.elasticsearch.host.aws.region=<Your AWS region ID>

+When building Hibernate Search with new JDKs, you may want to run Elasticsearch with a different JDK than the one used by Maven.
+This can be done by setting a property
+(**this will only work with the profiles for Elasticsearch 5 and above**):

+    > mvn clean install -Dtest.elasticsearch.java_home=/path/to/my/jdk

 ### Contributing

 New contributors are always welcome.
 We collected some helpful hints on how to get started